HugoFernandes2343/LAPR4_2017-2018/docs/white/s4567890/sp1/README.md

 - **Sequence Diagrams.** These SDs are more than simple System Sequence Diagrams since we already peek at the code (for studying it) and they provide already an idea about the possible design.
 Therefore we choose to use these more extended diagrams instead of simple SSDs.
 These already include the MVP pattern and the Repository (for the persistence). **However these are not design diagrams since the classes presented here may not be final design classes.**

 # 4. Design

 *In this section you should present the design solution for the requirements of this sprint.*

 ## 4.1.
-Functional Tests
+Tests

-*In this section you should describe the design of the functional tests that cover the requirements of the sprint.*
+*In this section you should describe the design of the tests that cover the requirements of the sprint.*

 ## 4.2.
 Requirements Realization